Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_sub_panel.md

 Used for emergency ground extraction, the Emergency Canopy Jettison Handle releases a compressed oxygen cylinder to open both canopies immediately, shearing them off at their pivots.
+The handle only jettisons the respective canopy.

 ## Landing Gear Handle